 You might not realize it, but air pollution could be impacting your health in a major way right now.
-Even if you live far outside the city, harmful air particles can still reach your home.
+Even if you live far outside a major city, harmful air particles can still reach your home.
 What are the main sources of air pollution?
 Which organs are most affected by air pollution?
 What’s the best way to protect you and your family?
 Let’s find out.

 Air Pollution Basics

-Typically, when we think of air pollution we picture big factories spewing out smoke.
+Typically, when we think of air pollution, we picture big factories spewing out smoke.
 While industrial sources of contamination are important, air pollution has many different sources.
-Even nature can be a source of air particles that affect your health.
+Even nature can also be a source of air particles that affect your health.
 In general, air pollution can be divided into outdoor and indoor sources.

 Outdoor sources of air pollution are:

 - Fine particles are made from fossil fuel burning like coal, petroleum, and also gasoline.